llvm/llvm-project/clang/docs/UsersManual.rst

   #if foo
   #endif foo // warning: extra tokens at end of #endif directive

-  #pragma clang diagnostic push
+  #pragma GCC diagnostic push
-  #pragma clang diagnostic ignored "-Wextra-tokens"
+  #pragma GCC diagnostic ignored "-Wextra-tokens"

   #if foo
   #endif foo // no warning

-  #pragma clang diagnostic pop
+  #pragma GCC diagnostic pop

 The push and pop pragmas will save and restore the full diagnostic state of the compiler, regardless of how it was set.
-That means that it is possible to use push and pop around GCC compatible diagnostics and Clang will push and pop them appropriately, while GCC will ignore the pushes and pops as unknown pragmas.
 It should be noted that while Clang supports the GCC pragma, Clang and GCC do not support the exact same set of warnings, so even when using GCC compatible #pragmas there is no guarantee that they will have identical behaviour on both compilers.